yangacer/BehaviorDB/concepts/error.markdown

 ##Seek Failure

 According to lseek man pages.
-Errors may occur after writing are listed as follows (deleted errors are notconsidered by BehaviorDB).
+Errors may occur after seeking are listed as follows (deleted errors are notconsidered by BehaviorDB).

 <table>